FollowTheProcess/pytoil/docs/index.md

-  config    Display pytoil's configuration. create    Create a new development project locally. docs      Open pytoil's documentation in your browser. info      Show useful information about a project. remove    Deletes a project from your local filesystem. show      View your local/remote projects.
+  config    Display pytoil's configuration. create    Create a new development project locally. docs      Open pytoil's documentation in your browser. gh        Opens a specified project on GitHub in your browser. info      Show useful information about a project. remove    Deletes a project from your local filesystem. show      View your local/remote projects.